AcidPS3-Project/.github/profile/README.md

 > [!NOTE]
 > About game distributing:\
-> If you want to see some projects from other authors, We need their permission to distribute their work on our website.
+> If you want to see some projects from other authors, we need their permission to distribute their work in our services.
 >
 > About customization distributing: (Themes, Coldboots, and other..)\
-> We might just credit them and some times later distribute this stuff on our website.
+> We might just credit them and some times later distribute this stuff on our service.

 # How can I submit my own game?
 It's very simple!
 Just go to the [issues tab](https://github.com/AcidPS3-Project/AcidPS3Data/issues), then add a new issue with "Submit your game" template with any of your desired console target, and fill up your issue.
 We will check anytime soon.\